Hermitage Museum: Origins: Catherine's collection

 In 1764, Catherine commissioned Yury Felten to build an extension on the east of the Winter Palace which he completed in 1766.
 Later it became the Southern Pavilion of the Small Hermitage.
 From 1767 to 1769, French architect Jean-Baptiste Vallin de la Mothe built the Northern Pavilion on the Neva embankment.
 Between 1767 and 1775, the extensions were connected by galleries, where Catherine put her collections.
 The entire neoclassical building is now known as the Small Hermitage.
 During the time of Catherine, the Hermitage was not a public museum and few people were allowed to view its holdings.
-Jean-Baptiste Vallin de la Mothe also rebuilt rooms in the second story of the south-east corner block that was originally built for Elizabeth and later occupied by Peter III.
+Vallin de la Mothe also rebuilt rooms in the second story of the south-east corner block that was originally built for Elizabeth and later occupied by Peter III.
 The largest room in this particular apartment was the Audience Chamber (also called the Throne Hall) which consisted of 227 square meters.

 The Hermitage buildings served as a home and workplace for nearly a thousand people, including the Imperial family.
 In addition to this, they also served as an extravagant showplace for all kinds of Russian relics and displays of wealth prior to the art collections.
 Many events were held in these buildings including masquerades for the nobility, grand receptions and ceremonies for state and government officials.
 The "Hermitage complex" was a creation of Catherine's that allowed all kinds of festivities to take place in the palace, the theatre and even the museum of the Hermitage.
 This helped solidify the Hermitage as not only a dwelling place for the Imperial family, but also as an important symbol and memorial to the imperial Russian state.
 Today, the palace and the museum are one and the same.
 In Catherine's day, the Winter Palace served as a central part of what was called the Palace Square.
-The Palace Square served as St. Petersburg's nerve center by linking it to all the city's most important buildings.
-The presence of the Palace Square was extremely significant to the urban development of St. Petersburg, and while it became less of a nerve center later into the 20th century, its symbolic value was still very much preserved.
+The Palace Square served as St. Petersburg's nerve centre by linking it to all the city's most important buildings.
+The presence of the Palace Square was extremely significant to the urban development of St. Petersburg, and while it became less of a nerve centre later into the 20th century, its symbolic value was still very much preserved.